Skip to content

 The tribal knowledge problem

 You need to know what a PATH is.
-You need to know what a shell is.
-You need to know why your command worked in bash but not in zsh.
+What a shell is.
+Why your command worked in bash but not zsh.
 These are not skills.
 They are tribal knowledge.

 I set up Claude Code on my phone with Tailscale and Termius.
-I can kick off a build from the couch, merge from bed.
-The phone becomes a remote control for a development environment that never sleeps.
-But that setup required knowing what Tailscale is, what SSH is, what a terminal emulator is, how to configure persistent sessions.
-That is not accessible.
-That is five years of accumulated nerd knowledge compressed into a weekend project.
+Build from the couch, merge from bed.
+But that required knowing Tailscale, SSH, terminal emulators, persistent sessions.
+Not accessible.
+Five years of nerd knowledge compressed into a weekend project.

 The arc back to plain text

-The internet went from plain text HTML with hyperlinks to bloated SPA React apps and is now circling back to plain text markdown with hyperlinks.
-The same arc is happening with developer tools — we are peeling away layers of abstraction.
+The internet went from plain text HTML with hyperlinks to bloated SPA React apps.
+Now it is circling back to plain text markdown with hyperlinks.
+The same arc is happening with dev tools.
+Layers of abstraction peeling away.

 The terminal is text in, text out.
-That is exactly what LLMs are built for.
-No DOM to parse, no pixels to interpret, just streams of text flowing in both directions.
+Exactly what LLMs are built for.
+No DOM, no pixels.
+Just streams of text both ways.

 The missing product

-v0 and Lovable understood something — people need visual feedback.
-Does anyone actually start a project on v0 or Lovable anymore, or is everyone using Claude Code from day one.
-If the answer is increasingly the latter, someone needs to build the bridge.
+v0 and Lovable got something right.
+People need visual feedback.
+But does anyone still start a project on v0 or Lovable, or is everyone on Claude Code from day one?
+Someone needs to build the bridge.

-A terminal that is not made for nerds.
+A terminal not made for nerds.
 That is the missing product.
-Not another IDE plugin, not another chat wrapper.
-A genuine command line experience designed for people who have never typed ls in their lives.
-The opportunity is enormous and nobody is building it yet.
+Not another IDE plugin.
+Not another chat wrapper.
+A real command line for people who have never typed ls in their lives.
+Nobody is building it yet.